 Sam is a certified teacher of math, sailing, safe powerboat handling, and alpine skiing as well as holding a USCG Limited Master License and US Sailing Judge in Training / Club Race Officer certifications.
 With more than thirteen years experience teaching math in middle and high school classrooms, Sam has continually evolved.
 A passion for amateur sailing led to a career in sailing.
 From teaching youth and adults to coaching and competitively racing, sailing became something more than an avocation.
 The adventure now moves to the mountains and teaching skiing.
 Watching students as they gain confidence and develop mastery has always been especially rewarding.

 Sam earned his BA in Economics from the University of Wisconsin – Madison after completing a two year liberal arts program at Boston University.
 While pursuing a career in international liquid bulk shipping he completed graduate coursework in Marine Transportation Management at SUNY Maritime College before changing careers and obtaining his teaching credential from Yale University.
+Accepting new students.

-Shari B.
+Skunk B.

 Tim Z.

 Tim is a retired science teacher from Stowe Vermont.
 He has taught science in high school and middle school throughout his 36 year career with a primary concentration in chemistry and physics on the high school level, including AP courses.
 Tim received his Masters Degree in Chemistry and Physics Education from Montana State University and his Biochemistry Degree from Cook College of Rutgers University.
 In addition to teaching in the classroom setting, Tim has enjoyed being a tutor, both at a local ski academy and privately throughout his years of teaching.
 Tim has tutored students from middle school to college in introductory chemistry and physics.
 Along with Tim’s passion for the sciences and teaching, Tim is a big fan of sports having previously coached a variety of sports, including girls and boys soccer, skiing, baseball, and tennis.
 Tim loves sharing his love for sports, the outdoors, and Vermont with his wife and four grown children.
-Accepting new students.
+Accepting new students; online only.